trevor-richardson/conv_lstm_cell/README.md

 ## Relevant Files

-PyTorch implementation of ConvLSTM initializes weights and defines forward method for inference
+PyTorch implementation of ConvLSTM that initializes weights and defines forward method for inference
 ```
 see pt_conv2dlstm_cell.py
 ```